cereebro/cereebro/README.md

 ## Why

+When building a distributed system, it quickly becomes hard to keep track of every component and its dependencies.
+Writing architecture documents and drawing diagrams is cool, but these pieces of art eventually get obsolete after a few time.
+Keeping software documentation up-to-date is an ageless problem.
+Project Cereebro answers it by generating a map of a system at runtime :

+ * by simply adding a Spring Boot starter, the context of each application is analyzed to detect its  relationships with other components, providing a fragment of the whole system.
+This information is published through a Snitch endpoint.
+ * the Cereebro server resolves the fragments from every Snitch to reconstitute the big picture

-The name is inspired by the [X-Men's Cerebro](https://en.wikipedia.org/wiki/Cerebro) device, which allows its user to locate mutants accross the world.
+The name Cereebro is inspired by the [X-Men's Cerebro](https://en.wikipedia.org/wiki/Cerebro) device, which allows its user to locate mutants accross the world.

 We named it cere**e**bro because :